hue881/hue881.github.io/mcs/2026/summer/syllabus/syllabus-full.md

 ## Daily Rhythm (every session, all three sections)

-Structure is the backbone (68% of students want structure), with exploration (50%) and friendly challenge (46%) layered in, plus movement breaks built in for students who can't sit for long stretches.
+Structure is the backbone, with exploration and friendly challenge layered in, plus movement breaks built in for students who can't sit for long stretches.

 | Time | Block | Purpose |
 |---|---|---|